These Are The Only Near-Perfect Thriller Movies According To Metacritic

 Psycho (1960)

 In 1960, Alfred Hitchcock introduced the world to serial killer Norman Bates, one of cinema's best-known antagonists.
 By telling his twisted story, Hitchcock directly challenged the censorship practices of the era with the film's vivid depictions of violence and sexuality.
 "Psycho" is considered by many to be the first slasher movie, its success providing the foundation for an entirely new-sub genre that would go on to sweep the industry.
-"Psycho" also established Hitchcock as a master of horror, a genre closely related to, and often overlapping with, thrillers, though almost none of his previous work could be classified as horror.
+"Psycho" also established Hitchcock as a master of horror — a genre closely related to, and often overlapping with thrillers — though almost none of his previous work could be classified as horror.

 There are many elements that speak to the genius of "Psycho," but perhaps none is greater than the central bait-and-switch of its narrative arc.
-Hitchcock spends the first half of the movie getting the audience firmly on the side of Janet Leigh's Marion Crane, a young woman who skips town after stealing from her boss.
+Hitchcock spends the early parts of the movie getting the audience firmly on the side of Janet Leigh's Marion Crane, a young woman who skips town after stealing from her boss.
 Crane is obviously the film's protagonist, which makes it utterly shocking when she's murdered halfway through the movie in the notorious shower scene.
-Said scene is one of film's most famous: 2017 saw the release of "78/52," an entire documentary about "Hitchcock's shower scene."
+Said scene is one of film's most famous: 2017 saw the release of "78/52," an entire documentary about Hitchcock's shower scene.

 Rififi (1955)

-The genre thrillers overlap with most famously is crime.
-Jules Dassin's "Rififi," a French film noir the American Dassin made after becoming a victim of the infamous Hollywood blacklist, is one of the original heist movies.
+The genre that thrillers tend to overlap with most frequently is crime.
+Jules Dassin's "Rififi," a French film noir that the American Dassin made after becoming a victim of the infamous Hollywood blacklist, is one of the original heist movies.
 It is most notable for a 28-minute scene in which the four criminal protagonists chisel through a ceiling and drill into a safe, all in the absence of either music or dialogue.
 The total lack of any sound other than what's made by the thieves' tools in this scene invests it with a natural suspense.
 This renders the audience, in the words of Roger Ebert, "conspicuously hushed in sympathy."

 Almost more interesting is the fact that "Rififi" is an adaptation of a novel by Auguste Le Breton that Dassin absolutely hated.
 Tasked with adapting a book he detested, he decided to expand the novel's brief heist scene into that now-legendary silent sequence that takes up a quarter of the film's running time.
 This allowed Dassin to simply ignore large portions of the original story — and end up in the annals of film history.